-Self-employed RNs are accountable to all nursing legislation and standards.
-The College does not recommend self-employed practice by new graduates or RNs with limited or no recent registered nursing practice.
+Self-employed registered nurses are accountable to all nursing legislation and standards.
+We do not recommend self-employed practice if you are a new graduate or have limited or no recent registered nursing practice experience.

 Self-employed RNs must:

-- Meet the College’s annual continuing competence program (CCP) requirements
+- Meet the College’s annual continuing competency program (CCP) requirements

-- Be able to provide verification of RN practice hours by an independent third party such as an accountant, lawyer, tax specialist or designated person in authority (cannot be a family member)
+- Be able to verify RN practice hours through an independent third party such as an accountant, lawyer, tax specialist or designated person in authority (cannot be a family member)

-- Have and maintain competencies in the area in which registered nursing services are being provided
+- Have and maintain competencies in the area they provide registered nursing services

 - Demonstrate the use of the nursing process to assess, make diagnoses, plan, implement and evaluate all care in a holistic manner

-- Assessment of Self-employed Registered Nursing Practice Form (Word document)
+- By submitting this form: Recognition of Registered Nursing Practice

 College of Registered Nurses of Manitoba